Four letters. Four junctions. One pattern that shows up on every OMM clinical practice.

 Type A = Common = L-R-L-R

 Zink's "Type A" is another name for the common pattern.
 OA-Left, CT-Right, TL-Left, LS-Right.
-The left-first pattern.
-Board questions may use "Type A" or "common" interchangeably.
+The left-first pattern. clinical questions may use "Type A" or "common" interchangeably.

 Four Zones